Attarintiki Daredi: Plot

-In Milan, wheelchair-bound business tycoon Raghunandan reveals to his grandson, Gautham Nanda, his wish to mend relations with his estranged daughter Sunanda, whom he disowned for marrying Rajashekar against his wishes.
+In Milan, business tycoon Raghunandan reveals to his grandson, Gautham Nanda, his wish to mend relations with his estranged daughter Sunanda, whom he disowned for marrying Rajashekar against his wishes.
 Determined to reconcile the family before Raghunandan's 80th birthday, Gautham travels to Hyderabad, India.
 Disguised as a driver named Siddhartha, he earns the trust of Rajashekar, who has suffered a heart attack, and his family by admitting Rajashekar to the hospital.

-Gautham, posing as Siddhartha, is hired as a driver by Sunanda and befriends her eldest daughter, Prameela, while Sunanda’s second daughter, Sasi, grows suspicious of him and his friend Paddu, Rajashekar's nurse.
+Gautham, posing as Siddhartha, is hired as a driver by Sunanda and befriends her eldest daughter, Prameela, while Sunanda's second daughter, Sasi, grows suspicious of him and his friend Paddu, Rajashekar's nurse.
 Sunanda discloses to Gautham that she is aware of who he is and warns him from doing anything with an intent to take her back to Raghunandan whom she refuses to forgive as the latter shot Rajashekar in his arm in a fit of rage when they got married after eloping.
 Gautham saves Prameela from a suicide attempt and she divulges that she was trying to run away with Rohith, whom Gautham assumed to be the kidnapper.
 Prameela requests Gautham to bring Rohith to her as he is being forced to marry Neelamani, daughter of a fierce factionist Siddhappa Naidu, the very next day and Gautham obliges to her plea.

-Gautham and Paddu travel to Siddhappa’s village to retrieve Rohith, but Sasi inadvertently falls into their jeep and suffers from amnesia.
-To protect her, Gautham pretends to be her lover, whom she ran away with against her mother’s wishes.
+Gautham and Paddu travel to Siddhappa's village to retrieve Rohith, but Sasi inadvertently falls into their jeep and suffers from amnesia.
+To protect her, Gautham pretends to be her lover, whom she ran away with against her mother's wishes.
 Gautham and Paddu successfully rescue Rohith, but are pursued by Siddhappa and his men.
 During a confrontation, Sasi regains her memory.
 Siddhappa then confronts Rajashekar and Sunanda, demanding compensation for the damage caused to her daughter and their reputation.
-To prevent further conflict, Sunanda offers to get Sasi married to Siddhappa’s elder son and Rajashekar dismisses Gautham from his job.
+To prevent further conflict, Sunanda offers to get Sasi married to Siddhappa's elder son and Rajashekar dismisses Gautham from his job.
 Sasi confesses her love for Gautham, which is overheard by her cousin.